yungifez/skuul.org/v2/getting-started/updating.md

     php artisan skuul:update
 ```

-This would try to automatically update the application
+This would try to automatically update the application.

+If this doesn't work, consider opening an issue on github.